ramonsierrarey/TFM/README.md

 scikit-learn==1.0.2
 ```
 An conda export ennvironment file (.yml extension) has been created.
-It is uploaded in the repository as *TFM_environment.yml* name.
+It is uploaded in the repository as *TFM_environment.yml*.

 # Conclusions